paloma-learning/heroku-jupyter/README.md

 # heroku-jupyter

-Use this application to deploy [Jupyter Notebook](https://jupyter.org/) to heroku or CloudFoundry.
+Use this application to deploy [Jupyter Notebook](https://jupyter.org/) to Heroku.
 If a postgres database is available, [pgcontents](https://github.com/quantopian/pgcontents) is used to power persistant notebook storage.